Fujifilm X100F vs XP130

 It is notable that the X100F has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XP130 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the X100F and the XP130 have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the XP130 was followed by the Fujifilm XP140.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.